Rube Vickers: Return to the minor leagues

 While not playing for the Superbas in 1903, Vickers pitched for the Holyoke Paperweights of the Connecticut League, with whom he threw 287 innings and had a 22–10 win–loss record.
 He pitched for the Paperweights again in 1904, and recorded 17 wins and 10 losses in 239 innings.

 Vickers began the 1905 season with Holyoke as well, and went 11–7 in 171 innings for the Paperweights.
 However, he also played for a team that represented the independent Northern New York League in Burlington, Vermont, which earned him the nickname "Kangaroo" (for what fans considered "contract jumping").
 Midway through the season, he was acquired by the Seattle Siwashes of the Pacific Coast League (PCL).
 In his first year with Seattle, Vickers posted a 12–6 win–loss record and a 1.83 ERA in 1572/3 innings.

 Vickers played the entire 1906 season with the Siwashes, during which he set several Pacific Coast League records.
 He pitched in a record 64 games, during which he threw over 500 innings, which is both a PCL record and the highest total for any pitcher in organized baseball in the modern era.
 Vickers' win–loss record was 39–20; his 39 victories led the league and are tied with Doc Newton for the PCL record.
 He struck out over 400 batters, which led the league and set another PCL record.
-Finally, Vickers led the league with 11 shutouts.
+In addition, Vickers led the league with 11 shutouts.

 In 1907, Vickers moved to the Williamsport Millionaires of the Tri-State League.
 In 39 games, he had 25 wins, which led the league.
 After their season ended, Vickers was signed by the Philadelphia Athletics.

 Philadelphia Athletics

 Vickers pitched in 10 games for the Athletics in 1907.
 On October 5, he achieved the feat of winning two games in one day in a doubleheader against the Washington Senators.
-Vickers pitched 111/3 scoreless innings of relief in the first game, which Philadelphia won 4–2, and pitched a perfect five innings in the second game, a 4–0 Philadelphia win that was shortened due to darkness.
+Vickers pitched 111/3 scoreless innings of relief in the first game, which Philadelphia won 4–2, and pitched a perfect five innings in the second game, a 4–0 Philadelphia victory that was shortened due to darkness.
 These were his only two wins for the Athletics that season, which he finished with a 3.40 ERA (below average according to ERA+) in 501/3 innings.

 In 1908, Vickers served as the workhorse of the Athletics pitching staff.
 He pitched 317 innings over 53 games (34 starts) and led the Athletics in both wins and losses with a 18–19 record.
 His ERA was 2.21, and he led the American League with 17 games finished.

 Vickers could not repeat his success in 1909.
 He appeared in just 18 games for the Athletics, winning two games and losing two.
 Vickers recorded his second win of the season, and the last of his major league career, on October 2, 1909, the final day of the season, in the second game of a doubleheader against the Washington Senators.